 It is important to remember that Diagrams 1 through 14 have included all public spending, i.e. both administered by the central government and the local levels: regions, cities and villages.
 This graph displays the wide array along which central governments keep cultural expenditure within their remit.
-The degree of federalism is decisive, which especially explains the Italian, Spanish and Belgian data, not to speak of Austria and Germany which cannot fit their figures into the Eurostat logic of division between central and local.
+The degree of federalism is decisive, which especially explains the Italian, Spanish and Belgian data.
+Not to speak of Austria and Germany which are absent as they cannot fit their figures into the Eurostat logic of division between central and local.